SamBurgess93/Crypto-Memory/README.md

 ## UX
 ### Project Goals
-The primary goal of RECALL is to provide a web-based interactive game, that is fun and intuitive, through a pattern memory game, designed to test the users ability to recall information thats shown to them.
+The primary goal of Crypto Memory is to provide a web-based interactive game, that is fun and intuitive, through a pattern memory game, designed to test the users ability to recall information thats shown to them.

 This is my second Milestone Project that must be developed as part of my Full Stack software development course with Code Institute.